-1 Show the location of sediment trap(s), pond(s), pipes and structures.
-2 Dimension pond berm widths and inside and outside pond slopes.
-2. Indicate trap/pond storage required and the depth, length, and width dimensions.
-Provide typical section views through pond and outlet structure.
-5 Provide typical details of gravel cone and standpipe, and/or other filtering devices.
-6 Detail stabilization techniques for outlet/inlet.
-7 Detail control/restrictor device location and details.
-8 Specify mulch and/or recommended cover of berms and slopes.
-Provide rock specifications and detail for rock check dam(s), if applicable.
-10 Specify spacing for rock check dams as required.
-11 Provide front and side sections of typical rock check dams.
-12 Indicate the locations and provide details and specifications for silt fabric.
-13 Locate the construction entrance and provide detail.
-Detail led Drawings 1 Any structural practices used that are not referenced in the Thurston County Drainage Design and Erosion Control Manual should be explained and illustrated with detailed drawings.
-Other Pollutant BMPs 1 Indicate on the site plan the location of BMPs to be used for the control of pollutants other than sediment, e.g. concrete wash water.
-Monit foring Locations 1 Indicate on the site plan the water quality sampling locations to be used for monitoring water quality on the construction site, if applicable.
+- 1. Show the location of sediment trap(s), pond(s), pipes and structures. - 2.
+Dimension pond berm widths and inside and outside pond slopes. - 3.
+Indicate trap/pond storage required and the depth, length, and width dimensions. - 4.
+Provide typical section views through pond and outlet structure. - 5.
+Provide typical details of gravel cone and standpipe, and/or other filtering devices. - 6.
+Detail stabilization techniques for outlet/inlet. - 7.
+Detail control/restrictor device location and details. - 8.
+Specify mulch and/or recommended cover of berms and slopes. - 9.
+Provide rock specifications and detail for rock check dam(s), if applicable. - 10.
+Specify spacing for rock check dams as required. - 11.
+Provide front and side sections of typical rock check dams. - 12.
+Indicate the locations and provide details and specifications for silt fabric. - 13.
+Locate the construction entrance and provide detail.